-The Best Juicers of 2019
+The Best Juicers of 2020

 They’re also called “cold” because the lack of friction and fast-spinning blades prevent the juice from heating up, which many believe is beneficial in preserving a juice’s key nutrients.
 This claim doesn’t have enough support from the scientific community to be certain, but many juice bars (like my former employer) still operate on this assumption.
 Cold-pressed juicers are another form of masticating juicers, which take the next step of squeezing all the juice out of the produce’s pulp through a fine mesh bag.
 This is a method that helps preserve the shelf life of juice and is typically reserved for commercial use—at-home cold-pressed machines exist, but they’re expensive, messy, and altogether unnecessary next to regular masticating juicers.

 Nutrient claims aside, masticating juicers are almost always better than their counterparts at squeezing the most juice possible out of produce, especially greens.
-They’re also much quieter, smaller, and typically easier to clean and store.
+They’re also much quieter, smaller, extract juice better, and typically easier to clean and store.
 Unfortunately, they do require some patience and practice to use, but we think the yield is worth the wait.
+Most units will come with a cleaning brush to make cleaning the small parts easier.

 Centrifugal juicers are bigger, louder, and simpler, with fast-spinning blades that grind up and separate produce into either juice or pulp, like a centrifuge.
 These are probably the juicers you’re used to seeing.

-These juicers excel at processing juicy fruit like citrus, but struggle with finer produce like spinach and other greens, which often spin right past the blades.
+These juicers excel at making orange juice and processing other citrus fruits, but struggle with finer produce like spinach and other greens, which often spin right past the blades.
 The blades also create a lot of foam and contribute to lower juice yield.
 At my juice bar, we used centrifugal juicers to make most mixed juices up front fresh for customers, while masticating juicers were reserved for making cold-pressed bottles and shots of wheatgrass and ginger.
 Foam was everyone’s number one complaint.

 If you don’t plan on making much green juice or don’t have the time to spare for a masticating juicer, a centrifugal juicer can be a good option.
 They’re bulky and loud, but they can process a ton of fruit much faster and easier than slow juicers can.